 Our FIFA 21 wishlist

-EA hasn't revealed too much about what to expect from FIFA 21 in terms of actual gameplay.
+Despite the official reveal, EA hasn't delved too much into the actual gameplay that we can expect on FIFA 21.
 We don't even know what next-gen consoles will bring to the table beyond "blazing fast load times, deferred lighting and rendering, enhanced animation technology, off-ball humanisation, and more."

 - Make Ultimate Team less 'pay to win' - Unfortunately, there is currently a strong correlation between how much money you put into FUT and how good your team is.
 Having more of a progression-based focus would encourage players to put more time into the game.